mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 kubectl kudo update -p NODE_COUNT=3 --instance cassandra -n test-project-zc6tc
 ```

-Once the update plan is complete, we can delete the PVC that was attached to the KUDO Cassandra pod/cassandra-node-3.
-Not deleting or cleaning the PVC will result in issues when scaling the cluster up next time.
+Once the update plan is complete, you should delete (or clean) the PVC that was attached to the KUDO Cassandra pod/cassandra-node-3.
+Failing to delete or clean the PVC will result in issues when scaling the cluster up next time.

 ### Troubleshooting